tiddler/tiddler.github.io/_posts/2017-07-15-text-splitting.md

 "They're all converging today at a Rhode Island convention centre where about three-dozen U.S.state governors are holding their annual summer meeting,with trade uncertainty looming ahead."
 ```

-Back to the beginning, if we take the wired sentence as the input:
+Back to the beginning, if we take the weird sentence as the input:

 ```python
 cleaner.split_sentences("OCRjustmessedupmysentence!Wheredidthespacesgo?Ireallyneedsomespaces!")